The nurse’s role in the fetal cardiology clinic

-Referral to community midwife for post delivery care.
+We can refer you to the community midwife for post delivery care.

-Offer contact pre and post termination and suggest referral for specialist support:
+We can offer contact pre and post termination and referral for specialist support:

-ARC (antenatal results and choices).
-Offer practical advice and individualised support for parents’ pre and post termination.
+ARC (antenatal results and choices) – They offer practical advice and individualised support for parents pre and post termination.

 Sands.
 Self-help support group for bereaved parents and their families.